- Our Services

 The homestudy is a comprehensive report of your family and home environment.
 The completed homestudy includes an application, summary of your family’s history, interviews, criminal background and child abuse clearances.
 The timeline of the homestudy can vary from family to family.

-Contact information for private foster-to-adopt and foster care agencies can be found on page one of Mission West Virginia’s adoption inquiry packet (PDF – 1.5 MB).
-A complete listing of county WV DHHR contacts and private child-placing agencies can be provided by contacting Mission West Virginia at 866-CALL-MWV or by viewing the statewide directory (PDF – 70 KB).
+Contact information for private foster-to-adopt and foster care agencies can be found on page 16 of Mission West Virginia’s Foster Care and Adoption Information Guide.
+A complete listing of private child-placing agencies can be provided by contacting Mission West Virginia at 866-CALL-MWV or by viewing the list of West Virginia foster care and adoption agencies.

 Mission West Virginia has an adoption and foster care lending library for West Virginia families.
 Please contact us at 866-CALL-MWV.